ajohnson-linguist/ajohnson-linguist.github.io/docs/_posts/2024-08-18-dialogue-with-evil.markdown

 categories: spirituality
 ---

-CONTEXT: I posted the following message to my Facebook:
+I posted the following message to my Facebook:

 >An important note to my American friends and especially family (anyone who appreciates me visiting them in person) considering a Trump vote, especially if you believe you *must* vote for him because of moral or religious obligations: